cassiomolin/cassiomolin/README.md

 ### Hi, I'm Cassio Mazzochi Molin

-I’ve been developing software for over 12 years now, mainly with Java.
+I’ve been developing software for over 13 years now, mainly with Java.
 Want to know more?
 See below:

-- :briefcase: Check out my [LinkedIn][linkedin] profile.
+- Check out my [LinkedIn][linkedin] profile.
-- :rocket: You'll also find details about my professional experience in my [CV].
+- You'll also find details about my professional experience in my [CV].
-- :trophy: I answered 1k+ programming-related questions in [Stack Overflow][stack-overflow].
+- I answered 1k+ programming-related questions in [Stack Overflow][stack-overflow].
-- :thought_balloon: You may find something interesting in my not-so-frequently-updated [coding blog][blog].
+- You may find something interesting in my not-so-frequently-updated [blog][blog].
-- :mailbox: Would you like to get in touch?
+- Would you like to get in touch?
 [Drop me a message][contact].

 [blog]: https://cassiomolin.com